 Designing Your PCB for Transient Voltage Suppression

 PCBs in aircraft, near high voltage equipment, and with a weak grounding strategy are at serious risk of damage due to electrostatic discharge (ESD).
 When ESD occurs, a huge spike of current propagates through your board, causing damage to components and thermally sensitive components.
 There are a number of ways to protect your board from ESD.
-In addition to implementing the right grounding strategy, choosing the right components for suppressing ESD in your board will protect sensitive components from high current.
-Altium Designer includes the tools you need to implement the right grounding strategy and include the components you need to protect your board from ESD.
+In addition to implementing the right grounding strategy, choosing the right components for suppressing ESD in your board will protect sensitive components from high currents.
+Altium Designer includes the tools you need to implement the right grounding strategy and includes the components you need to protect your board from ESD.

 ALTIUM DESIGNER ®

 A PCB design package with the best component management, schematic design, and layout features in a single software program.